UkraineOfficial Name: Ukraine

 - Cases of assaults in apartment building corridors, elevators, and stairwells, as well as armed break-ins and crimes involving firearms, have also been reported.

-- When riding on public transportation or moving in crowded areas, keep your purse, bag, or backpack tightly under your arm and/or in front of your body.
+- Many incidents of criminal activity occur on the public transport system, including the metro.
+When riding on public transportation or moving in crowded areas, keep your purse, bag, or backpack tightly under your arm and/or in front of your body.

 See our webpage on help for U.S. victims of crime overseas.